davatorium/rofi/doc/rofi-manpage.markdown

 `-dpi`  *number*

 Override the default DPI setting.
-If set to `0` it tries to auto-detect based on monitor.
+If set to `0` it tries to auto-detect based on X11 screen size.
+(Similar to i3 and GTK) If set to `1` it tries to auto-detect based on monitor (rofi is displayed on) size.
+(Similar to latest QT5)

 ### PATTERN setting